The EFA Rep

 The Alternative Arts Initiative is available to alternative education schools and special education classrooms.
 The program provides free admission to select works of art, along with specialized Teaching Artist residencies designed to prepare students to engage deeply with the works of art.
 The bus rebate applies to all Alternative Arts Initiative field trips.

 EFA Presents!
-Program
+Ticket Program

 Elementary and Middle Schools | Limited Free Admission

-Elementary and middle schools receive one free admission credit per enrolled K-8 student.
-For example, a school with 300 students may request up to 300 admission credits for the school year.
-The credits may be redeemed for free admission to any combination of performances available on the EFA Rep. Free admission is granted on a first-come, first-served basis and until performances are sold out.
+Performances | Elementary and middle schools may request one free ticket per enrolled K-8 student.
+For example, a school with 300 students may request up to 300 free tickets for the school year.
+The tickets may be used for any combination of performances on the EFA Rep. For example, a school could bring every student to the same performance or select different shows for different grade levels.
+Free tickets are granted on a first-come, first-served basis and until shows are sold out.

-If a K-8 school uses all of its credits, but wants to attend additional performances, it may purchase extra admissions at a cost of only $2 per student.
+If a K-8 school uses all of its free tickets, but wants to attend additional performances, it may purchase extra admissions at a cost of only $2 per student.
 To ensure every student has the opportunity to participate, priority will be given to schools using their free ticket allotment before purchased tickets are granted.

 K-8 schools also receive educational prep materials and the bus rebate.